 It is a trend among the millennials to opt for sustainable vehicles.
 That is why most of the popular car manufacturing firms are coming up with green cars.
 As it is not a new trend anymore, not only do these cars operate on electricity, they are fuel efficient as well.
 Now, the only minus point they have is their cost.
 The prices would definitely come down once more and more people start buying these cars.
+That is why it is not surprising why EV charging infrastructure is growing at a lightning pace.
 Even now, since electricity is more dependable than oil or gas, buying an electric car could be a long term investment.
 In case you are interested in buying one, here are some of the best neighborhood electric cars.

 10 Best neighborhood electric vehicles available